-- 10.39 The examination version of the thesis should be submitted securely via electronic means to the Graduate School according to instructions provided.
+- 10.38 The examination version of the thesis should be submitted securely via electronic means to the Graduate School according to instructions provided and to the designated email address.
 The thesis must conform to University Library specifications published by the Library as part of 'Enlighten: Theses'.
-Graduate Schools will publish this information on their web pages and/or in handbook materials. - 10.40 Candidates are required to complete and sign the Statement of Originality and include a copy of this with the thesis submitted to the Graduate School. - 10.41 When a thesis has been submitted for formal examination, it may not subsequently be withdrawn either on the recommendation of the Examiners or at the request of the candidate.
+Graduate Schools will publish this information on their web pages and/or in handbook materials. - 10.39 Candidates are required to complete and sign the Statement of Originality and include a copy of this with the thesis submitted to the Graduate School. - 10.40 When a thesis has been submitted for formal examination, it may not subsequently be withdrawn either on the recommendation of the Examiners or at the request of the candidate.
 The full process of examination including the viva voce should be completed.